 Which is Better: An Air Purifier or Air Scrubber?

-While both devices can technically be used in a domestic setting, the better choice really depends on what you want to achieve by having an air purifier or air scrubber inside your home.
+While both devices can technically be used in a domestic setting, the better choice for answer the question, “do I need an air purifier or air scrubber?” really depends on what you want to achieve by having the unit inside your home.

 Choosing an Air Purifier